Importing service catalog items

 To import services from external systems

-The Catalog Queue lists the service connectors that contain items that you can import into the service catalog:
+The Catalog Queue lists the service connectors which contain items that you can import into the service catalog.

 - Go to Import (Catalog Queue).

 - Select a connector with a catalog of importable items, and then click Catalog Import Options.

 - Select the item or items to import, and then click Configure.

 - Select a template, and then click Profile Details.

 - Map the connector information fields to the template fields.

 If the Workflow configuration option appears below Profile Details, then you can choose or create a workflow and question set that will be used to fulfill requests for this service.

 Click Import Item to complete the import.